Language-learning strategies are tools to facilitate language learning that should be adapted to suit the needs of each individual.

-There aren’t a set of language learning strategies that makes you a perfect language learner, each student learns differently.
+There isn’t one single set of language-learning strategies that makes a person a perfect language learner: instead, each student learns differently.
 However, there are some guidelines on the strategies others have found successful that can be provided to students to help them make more effective use of their time studying.
-It’s important that students understand how they learn and what strategies are more effective than others.
+It’s important that students understand how they learn and how some strategies can be more effective than others.

-It’s important to highlight each language learning strategy you are teaching, ask the learners to try to see if it works for them and not to get overwhelmed with the huge variety available.
-Focusing on a few specific language learning strategies that are likely to work for the learner.
-This is a language learning strategy in itself.
+It’s important to highlight each language-learning strategy you are teaching and to ask the learners to see if it works for them.
+Try not to get overwhelmed with the huge variety available, but instead, focus on a few specific language-learning strategies that are likely to work for the learners in question.
+This way of choosing between techniques is a language-learning strategy itself!

-Here’s a short questionnaire to support learners who are reflecting on the kinds of language learning strategies they might use (see link).
+Here is a short questionnaire to support learners who are reflecting on the kinds of language-learning strategies they might use (see link).

-It’s useful to deliver a lesson or series of lessons on the types of language learning strategies available.
-We need to be explicit about the possible language learning strategy options available to learners and ensure that they have a go before committing to new ones.
+It’s useful to deliver a lesson or series of lessons on the types of language-learning strategies available.
+We need to be explicit about the possible strategies available to learners and ensure that they can have a go at a new one, before committing to it.

 Oxford, R (1990) Language Learning Strategies, What every teacher should know, Heinle & Heinle